mj-watts/michaelwatts.me-website/src/content/posts/code-input-web-component.md

 ---
-title: "Code input web component"
+title: "One-time-password code input web component"
 pubDate: 2024-01-15
-description: "PIN or code input boxes (like you see when logging into PayPal, etc.), a way of doing it with a single input but appears to have 6 separate inputs"
+description: "One-time-code (OTP), PIN or code input boxes (like you see when logging into PayPal, etc.), a way of doing it with a single input but appears to have 6 separate inputs"
 author: "Michael Watts"
 tags: ["typescript", "html", "css", "web components"]
 wip: false
 ---

-## Example of a code input
+## Example of an OTP code input

-Enter or paste characters into the cells below, once it reaches the maximum characters it will de-focus.
+Here is an example of how to handle a one-time-password code input.

+**Working example:**
 <code-input></code-input>
+Enter or paste characters into the cells above.
+Once it reaches the maximum number of characters it will de-focus.

-## HTML
+## The HTML:

 Note the use of `autocorrect` and `spellcheck` to avoid red warning lines on the input.